Questions To Ask A

 You've made the decision to take advantage of Cloud-Based productivity with Microsoft 365 or to build your next great idea in the Microsoft Azure Cloud.
 As you prepare to make the transition to a CSP, there are some key questions you should be asking to ensure your decision brings the most value and return on investment to your organization.

-Review the following seven questions and click the tabs to gauge the effectiveness of a Cloud Solution Provider.
+Review the following seven questions and expand each section to gauge the effectiveness of a Cloud Solution Provider.

 When you call Support from your license provider what happens?